Skip to content

 Enrichment pipeline

-The message:enrich event powers a full enrichment pipeline that injects live context into AI prompts without polluting session history.
+The message:enrich event powers a full enrichment pipeline that injects live context into the current AI prompt and preserves that exact model-facing turn in persisted history.

 How it works